Singapore Pools' online Toto Quick Pick, System Roll hit by software errors; MHA investigating

 Customers who placed bets at Singapore Pools' outlets in person were not affected.

-MHA said it took "a very serious view of these errors" and was currently investigating the matter.
+MHA said it took "a very serious view of these errors" and was investigating the matter.

 It added that it has directed Singapore Pools to "take all necessary measures to ensure the integrity of the betting system and to prevent recurrence".

-The Singapore Totalisator Board will convene a review panel to assess Singapore Pools' handling of the issues and recommend further actions as necessary, said the ministry.
+The Singapore Totalisator Board will convene a review panel to assess Singapore Pools' handling of the issues and recommend further action as necessary, said the ministry.
+The panel will be chaired by Tote Board chairman Moses Lee.

 MHA added that it will look into Singapore Pools' rectifications and preventive measures, while also noting that the operator was looking into remediation for affected customers.

+"Singapore Pools will be reaching out to affected customers to address their concerns and provide remediation," it said.

+"Singapore Pools takes responsibility for this incident.
+The interests of customers remain its highest priority."

-CNA has sought further information from Singapore Pools on the number and value of bets that were affected in the errors.
+CNA has sought more information from Singapore Pools on the number and value of bets that were affected in the errors, and more details on remediation measures.